Oriol Junqueras

-Oriol Junqueras i Vies ([uɾiˈɔl ʒuŋˈkeɾəz i ˈβi.əs]; born 11 April 1969) is a Spanish politician and historian from Catalonia.
-A former mayor of the municipality of Sant Vicenç dels Horts in Catalonia, Junqueras served as Vice President of Catalonia from January 2016 to October 2017 when he was removed from office following the Catalan declaration of independence and entered prison until June 2021, for his role in organizing the 2017 Catalan independence referendum.
+Oriol Junqueras i Vies ([uɾiˈɔl ʒuŋˈkeɾəz i ˈβi.əs]; born 11 April 1969) is a Catalan politician and historian from Spain.
+A former mayor of the municipality of Sant Vicenç dels Horts in Catalonia, Junqueras served as Vice President of Catalonia from January 2016 to October 2017, when he was removed from office following the Catalan declaration of independence and entered prison until June 2021 for his role in organizing the 2017 Catalan independence referendum.
 He is president of the Republican Left of Catalonia (ERC).
 Born in 1969 in Barcelona, Junqueras grew up in the municipality of Sant Vicenç dels Horts.
 After graduating from the Autonomous University of Barcelona, he taught history at the university.

-As a supporter of Catalan independence, Junqueras joined Republican Left of Catalonia in 2010.
+As a supporter of Catalan independence, Junqueras joined ERC in 2010.
 Three years before, he had been elected to the Municipality Council of Sant Vicenç dels Horts for the same party, and in 2011 he became mayor.
-He was elected to the European Parliament in 2009, a seat he held until January 2012.
+He was elected a member of the European Parliament (MEP) in 2009, a seat he held until January 2012.
 In 2012 he was elected as a member of the Parliament of Catalonia for the Province of Barcelona.
 In January 2016, following an agreement between the Junts pel Sí (JxSí), an electoral alliance of which ERC was a part, and the Popular Unity Candidacy (CUP), Junqueras was appointed Vice President of Catalonia.